Mohamed-Haji-Mohamed/spellingtesting/README.md

-# 📝 English Spelliing Testing Website
+# 📝 English Spelling Testing Website

 This Website is designed to help English learners, children and anyone who wants to Improve or test their Spelling skills.